lmorg/murex/GUIDE.control-structures.md

 The conditional is evaluated based on the output produced by the function and the exit number.
 Any non-zero exit numbers are an automatic "false".
 Any functions returning no data are also classed as a "false".
+For a full list of conditions that are evaluated to determine a true or false state of a function, please read the documentation on the `boolean` data type in GUIDE.syntax.md.

 ### Method If